Education and Prevention Programs

 For a list of specific programs offered, please see the College's Annual Security Report.
 The College will continue to assess efforts being utilized to educate students and employees about responsible and appropriate behavior as well as the resources and support provided for victims.

 The Columbia College community is one that values a culture of care within the educational environment and thus is always looking for ways to foster that caring community.
-Given particular federal legislation and state legislation regarding sexual assault, sexual harassment, and sexual misconduct, we provide a short training program for you as a learning opportunity offered by Columbia College through CampusClarity.
+Given particular federal legislation and state legislation regarding sexual assault, sexual harassment, and sexual misconduct, we provide a training program for the campus community as a learning opportunity offered by Columbia College through Student Success entitled Not Anymore.

-Should you be interested in participating in this opportunity, please contact the Title IX Coordinator, Molly Borgmeyer at firstname.lastname@example.org.
-CampusClarity is an award-winning, research-based training program that was created for students, by students and provides different training options depending on your venue.
+Should you be interested in participating in this opportunity, please contact the Title IX Coordinator, Molly Borgmeyer at email@example.com or visit https://studentsuccess.org/LDAP/ccis where you will be asked to enter you Columbia College username and password.

 Step Up!
 Bystander Intervention